Code-Institute-Submissions/EmmaBergner-dontq_JulyResub/README.md

 __Github__

-To create a new repository I took the following steps:

-Logged into Github.
+Login to Github.
-Clicked over to the ‘repositories’ section.
-Clicked the green ‘new’ button.
-This takes you to the create new repository page.
+- Click the green "new" button and create new repository page.
-Once there under ‘repository template’ I chose the code institute template from the dropdown menu.
-I input a repository name then clicked the green ‘create repository button’ at the bottom of the page.
+- Chose a repository name then clicked the green "create repository button" at the bottom of the page.
-Once created I opened the new repository and clicked the green ‘Gitpod’ button to create a workspace in Gitpod for editing.
+- Clicked the green ‘Gitpod’ button to create a workspace in Gitpod for editing.

 __Heroku__

+Login to Heroku.
+- Create a "New App" and give it a name, it must be unique.
+- Click "Create App" and this will take you to a page where you can deploy your project.

+- Click on the 'Resources' tab and search for 'Heroku Postgres' in the Add-ons section to add the Heroku Postgres database to the project.
+- Click on the 'Settings' tab at the top of the page.
+The following steps must be completed before deployment.
+- Click 'Reveal Config Vars'.
+Here the database URL is stored, it is the connection to the database, so this must be copied and stored within env.py file within the same directory as the manage.py file.

+- To deploy the project go to the deploy tab and scroll  down to the end and deploy our branch.
+- View the build log to make sure that everything works okay.
+- The app has been deployed to Heroku.

-To get the Django framework installed and set up I followed the Code institutes Django Blog cheatsheet.
+To get the Django framework installed and set up I followed Code Institutes Django [sheet](https://codeinstitute.s3.amazonaws.com/fst/Django%20Blog%20Cheat%20Sheet%20v1.pdf)

 ## Credit

-Instuctions on Heruko was found [here](https://docs.google.com/document/d/1P5CWvS5cYalkQOLeQiijpSViDPogtKM7ZGyqK-yehhQ/edit)
+Instuctions on Heruko and Django was found [here](https://docs.google.com/document/d/1P5CWvS5cYalkQOLeQiijpSViDPogtKM7ZGyqK-yehhQ/edit)

 [W3School](https://www.w3schools.com/) helped me out with CSS and HTML code.